This post includes affiliate links.

 DNA is so important to understand, not just for people in science.
 But the reason we have so many different diseases in the world that we can treat now or even prevent is because of the understanding of DNA.

-Before I geek you out too much, let me tell you have to make this pattern.
+Before I geek you out too much, let me tell you how to make this pattern.
 But, in case you want to know more about science and what I do and how you can donate to research to cure and prevent diseases, please just contact me.
 I am happy to tell you more about it.

 What can you do with this DNA crochet pattern?
 Well, you can use it to educated others or even make a bunch of them or one giant one for a school for educational purpose.
 Maybe you want to shrink it down and make it as earrings or a keychain or even a bracelet or necklace.
 So many possibilities.